nightfurys/enterprise-docs/content/docs/using/ui_usage/policies/_index.md

 Policies can be deployed site wide, or customized to run against specific sources, container images, or categories of application.
 For additional information, refer to the [Policy]({{< ref "/docs/overview/concepts/policy" >}}) concepts section.

-Once a policy has been applied to a a source repository or image container, it can return one of two results:
+Once a policy has been applied to a source repository or image container, it can return one of two results:

 <img src="policy/PolicyPassBtn.png" class="img_tiny" /> indicating that source or image *complies* with your policy